neil-edelman/boxes/readme.md

-`boxes` is a very simple automated dependancy and build system for separate `C89` data structure projects; these projects are intended to generate lightweight, independent, and statically type-safe containers for existing code.
+`boxes` is a very simple automated dependancy and build system for separate `C89` data structure projects; these projects are intended to generate lightweight, independent, and statically type-safe containers for new and existing code.
 The `sh`-script `autoclone`, downloads them all.
 See each for usage, and each project's `test` section for examples.

 ## Why boxes? ##